-But if Twitter is the only place where you’ve seen unwanted activity, and everything else seems fine, then you might’ve been hacked by someone who was able to login to your account.
-Still, the same protocol applies – logout of all sessions and change the password.
+However, if Twitter is the only place where you’ve seen unwanted activity, and everything else seems fine, then you might’ve been hacked by someone who was able to log in to your account.
+Regardless, the same protocol applies; log out of all sessions and change the password.

 Your Twitter Account Is Just for You

 By this, we mean that maybe it’s not a good idea to share your login information even with your friends and family.
-Not because of a lack of trust, but because it’s so easy to forget when we logged in and where we left our phones.
-And, more importantly, who can get access to them.
+Not because of a lack of trust, but because it’s so easy to forget when we logged in, where we left our phones, and, more importantly, who can get access to them.

 There’s no reason to be paranoid about someone else using your Twitter account, but there’s also no reason to be careless about it either.